-The club’s AGM will take place on Tuesday July 20th, at 2015.
+The club’s AGM will take place on Wednesday July 21st, at 2015.
 More information will be announced nearer the time.
-Practices

 The annual Club Tournament takes place over 2 weeks and culminates in Gourmet Dinners week (August 9th-12th) and Finals Day (August 14th).